-To use G Suite instead of your current email provider, you can create a G Suite account to manage your email through a custom Gmail account.
-This allows you to keep the same email address, but creates an entirely new account with new inboxes and billing managed by Squarespace.
-Once you're set up with G Suite, you'll cancel service with your original email provider.
+To use G Suite instead of your current email provider, create a G Suite account to manage your email through a custom Gmail account.
+This way, you can keep the same email address, but create an entirely new account with new inboxes and billing managed by Squarespace.
+After you're set up with G Suite, you'll cancel service with your original email provider.

 Signing up for G Suite through Squarespace lets you manage your email account billing within your Squarespace site, but you'll still use Google's interface to access your emails, calendars, and documents.
 You can connect G Suite to a third-party domain or a Squarespace Domain.

 For a seamless transition, create your G Suite account through Squarespace before cancelling with your email current host.

 Before you begin

 - Ensure that you have a domain in place on your Squarespace site, either from a third-party domain or a custom Squarespace Domain.

 - If you're in the middle of transferring a domain to Squarespace, ensure the transfer is complete and you've followed our guidelines for moving your email records before setting up G Suite.

 - Don’t cancel your current email service or adjust any MX records on your email provider’s end until your G Suite setup is complete.